AmlanJSarmah/configs.old/README.md

 Look at
 > /usr/lib/sddm/sddm.conf.d/

-there should be a **default.conf** edit the file and in theme section specift
+there should be a **default.conf** edit the file, in theme section specify

 > Current = multicolor-sddm-theme